osalloum/autobuilder/README.md

 - `@AutoBuilder`: Annotate your data class with `@AutoBuilder` to generate a builder for that class.
 - `@DefaultInt`, `@DefaultString`, `@DefaultXX` etc.: Use these annotations to specify default values for primitive properties.
-- `@Default`: Use this annotation to specify default values for non-primitive properties using constructor arguments.
+- `@DefaultConstructor`: Use this annotation to specify default values for complex objects that require constructor arguments.
+  - Note that `@DefaultConstructor` is optional if the target property's type has a no-arg constructor.

 ### Examples